mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I mean... what are you gonna do, _not_ click it?
 Are you gonna let a _link_ that's like 50% advertising tracking ID tell you what to do?
 Wouldn't you be _curious_?

 The former Prime Minister had just posted his boarding pass.
 Was that _bad_?
 Was someone in danger?
 I didn't know.

 What I did know was: the _least_ I could do for my country would be to have a casual browse[^nocrime].

-[^nocrime]: To be clear, I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret, since uh, someone should probably do something about that if it were true (I insist, as they calmly read me my rights).
+[^nocrime]: For all the cops in the audience, let me be clear.
+I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret, since uh, someone should probably do something about that if it were true (I insist, as they drag me away).

 ### Step 1: Hubris